AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-2-writing-the-guarantee.md

 every supported instance when allowed to run to completion.
 Part 5 will connect this promise to search and timeouts.

+Before automating the calculation in Part 3, collect the complete toy problem that the next four posts will share.

 ## April's specification, in one box

-The next four posts will use exactly the same classifier.
 Here is the complete specification in one place:

 | Piece | April classifier |
 | --- | --- |